-- Satisfied all requirements for the course of study. - Taken at least 30 credits at Pennsylvania Highlands - Achieved a grade point average of 2.0 or better as required by program of study. - Fulfilled all of their financial obligations to Pennsylvania Highlands. - Filed an Application for Graduation.
+- Satisfied all requirements for the course of study. - Taken at least 1/2 of the program credits at Pennsylvania Highlands. - Achieved a grade point average of 2.0 or better as required by program of study. - Fulfilled all of their financial obligations to Pennsylvania Highlands. - Filed an Application for Graduation.